Aminsinho/HorrorIAHistory/README.md

 3. **Start the application**: Use Docker Compose to start the application and its dependencies by running `docker-compose up`.
 4. **Access the application**: The application will be available at `http://localhost:8080`.

+### Project Description

+This project is a psychological horror game where players must make decisions to escape from a hypothetical location.
+The game challenges players with moral dilemmas and unpredictable scenarios, creating an immersive and suspenseful experience.

 ### Project Features

 This project is a Spring Boot application that uses Gradle for build automation.
 It includes the following components: